Mending the tiniest of hearts

-London Horkey is a vivacious toddler who speaks in full sentences and loves macaroni and cheese.
+London is a vivacious toddler who speaks in full sentences and loves macaroni and cheese.

-“I mostly forget that she has a problem with her heart,” said Chelsey Horkey, London’s mom.
+"I mostly forget that she has a problem with her heart," says Chelsey, London's mom.

 When Chelsey went to a routine ultrasound to find out the gender, instead the sonographer delivered heartbreaking news.
 London had several heart defects.

-London was born and immediately transported to Children’s.
-London would undergo three surgeries.
-Dr. Joseph Forbess, division director of Cardiothoracic Surgery and co-director of The Heart Center at Children’s Health, performed the first procedure, the Norwood, when London was 7 days old.
+London was born and immediately transported to Children's Health.
+She would undergo three surgeries.
+The first procedure, the Norwood, was performed when London was only 7 days old.
 She stayed in the Cardiac Intensive Care Unit for eight weeks with challenges of feeding and gaining weight.

 London underwent her second surgery, the Glenn procedure, at 6 months old.
 She excelled through that recovery and went home 10 days later.
-Dr. Matthew Lemler, pediatric cardiologist at Children’s Health, checks London’s saturation levels and performs an ultrasound on her heart every four to six months.
+Matthew Lemler, M.D., Pediatric Cardiologist at Children's Health, checks London's saturation levels and performs an ultrasound on her heart every four to six months.

-“Dr. Lemler is a very thorough and skilled doctor,” Chelsey said.
-“We would have no other be her cardiologist.
-If something were to go wrong he will catch it first.”
+"Dr. Lemler is a very thorough and skilled doctor," Chelsey says.
+"We would have no other be her cardiologist.
+If something were to go wrong, he will catch it first."

 Dr. Lemler says that London has a very good prognosis.

-“Other than experiencing lower saturations compared to other children, she is a normal little girl,” Dr. Lemler said.
+"Other than experiencing lower saturations compared to other children, she is a normal little girl," Dr. Lemler says.

 "Our experience with the team is second to none.
 They became family and friends we will keep forever."